Prime Minister Jacinda Ardern was issued a "wee challenge" by her staff over the weekend.

 We have got better cancer care through radiation machines, Pharmac funding and created an essential cancer agency:

-Yes, in August the Government did announce it would spend an extra $25 million on new radiation machines and promised to establish a National Cancer Agency.
+TRUE: Yes, in August the Government did announce it would spend an extra $25 million on new radiation machines and promised to establish a National Cancer Agency.

 We've delivered cheaper doctor's visits for over half a million people:

 TRUE: In the 2018 Budget, the Government said it would spend $360 million on making doctor's visits up to $20-$30 cheaper for people with Community Service Cards – roughly 500,000 people.

 We're taking mental health seriously with mental health advisers in GPs in doctors' clinics across the country:

 TRUE: This was part of the Government's $1.9 billion mental health package announced at this year's Budget.

 TRUE: On April 1 this year, the Government increased the minimum wage to $17.70.
 It has promised to increase it to $20 an hour by 2021.